iarellano/iad-maven-invoker-maven-plugin/README.md

 [Go to parameters list](#Parameters)

 ### globalToolchainsFile
-The alternate path for the global toolchains file Equivalent of {@code -gt} or {@code --global-toolchains}
+The alternate path for the global toolchains file Equivalent of `-gt` or `--global-toolchains`

 |          |     |
 | -------- | --- |